 Could your child's teacher use your talents?
 Maybe there is a service you could offer as a holiday gift.
 Consider donating your time to upgrade their website, create a logo for their business, decorate the children's play area, or organize their office space.

 Educators love to have a new and exciting toy or book on hand in their class.
 It's perfectly fine to ask your child's teacher what toys or books are on their wish list.

 Create a Basket of Teacher Supplies

 Fill a basket with school supplies that your child's daycare provider often uses.
 Schools and child care centers are grateful for these types of gifts to offset the daily expenses of running the facility.
 Ideas include child cups, wipes, pacifiers, paper, colored pencils, and crayons.

 Write a Heartfelt Thank You Card

-A little appreciation can go a long way.
-Tell your daycare provider how much they mean to you and your family.
-Share a favorite memory you’ll remember always about your child and him or her.
-Express how thankful you are that they are in your lives and that you hope they have a beautiful holiday season.
+A little appreciation from a parent goes a long way.
+Tell your child's providers how much they mean to you and your family with a handwritten thank-you card.
+Share a favorite memory you’ll always remember about your child and the teacher.
+Express how thankful you are that they are in your lives.

 Keep in mind that it's always the thought that counts most.
 Most teachers don’t expect gifts.
 This time of year is about showing love and thanks in any way, shape, or form.